Panama City Offers A Delightful Contradiction Of Nature And Urban Expansion…

 6. Amador Causeway

-Named after Manuel Amador Guerrero, the first President of Panama, the Causeway was built with rocks from the excavation of the Panama Canal.
+The causeway takes its name from Manuel Amador Guerrero, the first President of Panama.
+Interestingly, the Causeway was built with rocks from the excavation of the Panama Canal.
 For a long time the causeway was simply a stretch of road linking Panama with the nearby islands but, like so much of Panama, it has undergone a transformation in recent years.

 The Causeway is especially popular with runners, roller skaters and cyclists.
 Bike lanes run the length of the causeway and link up to a mountain bike trail at the nearby Amador bike park.
 The Amador bike park contains an indoor bike park plus areas for you to practice your skills and tricks, if you are feeling adventurous!
 For most though, hiring a bike from one of the stalls and taking a leisurely ride on the causeway should suffice.